selectmixer/web102_unit-5-6/README.md

 Submitted by: David Seo

-This web app: Allows a user to view interest rates from the US Treasury
+This web app: Allows a user to view interest rates from the US Treasury!

 Time spent: **12** hours spent in total